hawnzug/ucond/README.md

 ### Caveats
 - Performance might degrade with deeply nested `ucond` and `ucase` that could fall through, roughly one `if` and `eq` per level, compared to a direct `goto`, which is not available in Elisp.
-- The byte-compiler might warn about a `pcase` pattern being shadowed.
-  This will not affect correctness, but the issue should be fixed if possible.
 - In some cases, `cond` might be compiled to a jump table, but a direct translation to `ucond` might not be, which would make `ucond` slower.
 - Some Emacs keywords like `let*` and `when` are overloaded in `ucond` and `ucase`, which might lead to confusion.
   Keywords like `:otherwise` might seem unfamiliar to Elisp users.
+- ~~The byte-compiler might warn about a `pcase` pattern being shadowed.
+  This will not affect correctness, but the issue should be fixed if possible.~~ This package should no longer generate shadowed patterns.
+  If you see such warnings and there are no shadowed patterns in your code, please open an issue.

 ### Non-Goals